 Sarah is the managing partner at Christensen Law, where she recently celebrated her 12th anniversary.
 Integral to the successful operations of the firm, Sarah has been working alongside founder David Christensen since 2009, partnering on major trials protecting the rights of accident victims.

+Sarah is responsive and compassionate when it comes to her clients, and a strong litigator with a history of successful verdicts won in challenging court situations.
+Sarah has far more trial experience than her years in practice would suggest, making her stand out as one of the state’s best young trial attorneys.
 “I’ve learned that everyone deserves the same attention.
-And people who have been hurt are going through the extreme stress of trying to get better, while dealing with the added stress of being in a lawsuit.
+People who have been hurt are going through the extreme stress of trying to heal while dealing with the added stress of being in a lawsuit.
 They’ve been wronged, and they need someone to represent their interests.
 That’s where I come in.”

 A native of Cheboygan, Michigan, Sarah graduated from Alma College in 2005 with a bachelor’s degree in psychology.
 Her psychological background makes her an effective communicator and helps her empathize with clients who are recovering after traumatic automobile accidents.